canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

 Update the `JS` tab to:

 1. Define a `places` property that will have the places list returned by the `YQL` service.
-2. Define a `showPlacePicker` property that is true if there's more than one places in `place` and the `place` property hasn't been set yet.
+2. Define a `showPlacePicker` property that is true if there’s more than one place in `places` and the `place` property hasn’t been set yet.
 3. Update the `place` property to default to the first item in `places` if there is only one item.

 ```js